isabelrem/2023-Software-Development-Assessment/Remaining_issues.md

 * Error response from daemon: Could not find the file /app/panelsearch_downloads in container panelsearch
 * get it to ask for the genome build before the test code / test name
 * get app to run on a loop until user exits?
+* one file to both run and rerun panelsearch